Pascal-So/ts-shader-loader/README.md

 > **N.B.** all includes within `.glsl` are relative to the file doing the importing.

-Imported files are parsed for `#include` statements as well, so you can nest imports as deep as you'd like (although, you should probably rethink your shader if you require any more than 2 levels).
+Imported files are parsed for `#include` statements as well, so you can nest imports as deep as you'd like.

 Imported files are inserted directly into the source file in place of the `#include` statement and no special handling or error checking is provided.
 So,